What is Rate Limiting?

 |Retry-After||The remaining number of seconds before the rate limit resets.
 Applies to both user and service rate limits.||Included in any 429 response where the rate limit was enforced by the API infrastructure.
 Not included in any 429 response where the rate limit was enforced by the underlying service to which the request was proxied.|

-This header will be included in the response for all API calls that enforce an application rate limit.
+The X-App-Rate-Limit and X-App-Rate-Limit-Count headers will be included in the response for all API calls that enforce an application rate limit.
 For example, calls to the lol-static-data-v1.2 endpoints will not include this header in the response because calls to that API are not rate limited.
-The X-App-Rate-Limit-Count header contains a comma-separated list of each of the overall rate limits associated with your API key (most people have two; a 10 second rate limit and a 10 minute rate limit).
-For each of these rate limits we display two pieces of information which are separated by a colon; the number of calls you've made and the time window of that particular rate limit in seconds.

 For example, let's say you have the following rate limits: